SaigeW/cw-ai/Report.md

     }
 }
 ```
-However, powerful JAVA alow us to arm ourselves with style of functional programming by passing a function as a parameter, which simpler and more efficient.
-After find the player object by given piece, we can use
+However, powerful JAVA allows us to arm ourselves with a functional programming style by passing a function as a parameter, which is simpler and more efficient.
+After finding the player object by given piece, we can use
 ```java
 ticket -> player.tickets().get(ticket);
 ```
-to implementing the TicketBoard instead of anonymous class.
-Finally, return it back with wrapping of Optional.
+to implement the TicketBoard instead of an anonymous class.
+Finally, return it with a wrapping of Optional.

 ### Reflection